 What Is a PRP Injection?

 PRP (Platelet-Rich Plasma) injection is a minimally invasive medical procedure that uses concentrated platelets derived from the patient’s own blood.
-These platelets are rich in growth factors, cytokines, and proteins that accelerate healing and regeneration.
+These platelets release growth factors that stimulate healing, collagen production, and tissue regeneration.

 During the procedure: